JosefReichelt/JosefReichelt.github.io/README.md

 ## My portfolio site

-This is the repo for my personal portfolio site made with React.
+This is the repo for my personal portfolio site.

 ----------